Types of Car Insurance Claim Reimbursement

 How long does car insurance claim reimbursement take in 2026?

 According to the 2025 J.D.
 Power U.S. Auto Claims Satisfaction Study, repairable vehicle claims now average 19.3 days to resolve — down from 22.3 days the prior year.
 Most insurers must acknowledge your claim within 10 to 15 days and render a coverage decision within 30 days in most states.
-Simple claims handled through AI-assisted processing can sometimes resolve in as little as 24 to 48 hours.
+Simple claims handled through AI-assisted processing can sometimes resolve in as little as 24 to 36 hours at major carriers.
 Complex claims involving injuries, disputed liability, or multiple parties can still extend to 90 days or more.

 Can I choose any repair shop and still get reimbursed?